Intermediate (3-5) Orchard

 comply with the following dress code that reflects the standards of our school

 and community.
-The following restrictions
+The following

-must be made.
-What may be appropriate at
+acceptability must be made.
+What may be

-home or elsewhere may not be appropriate at school.
+appropriate at home or elsewhere may not be appropriate at school.
 The determination about whether an item or

 style is objectionable under the student dress code is left to the judgment of